I am a 24 year old living on the south coast of England with my boyfriend and dog called Keira.

-I have always been arty, I tried to break out of it and started college on an A level course for physics and maths, but after the first year I transferred to the Graphic designs course and begin seriously thinking about a long term career in art.
+I have always been arty, I tried to break out of it and started college on an A level course for physics and maths, but after the first year I transferred to the Graphic designs course and began seriously thinking about a career in art.

 For part of my college course I drew some motorcycles, influenced by work from Steven Whyman, and midway through university I picked it back up again trying to increase the level of detail I could get into drawings.
 I started with acrylic paints and gradually moved onto Letraset Promarkers for their convenience and ease of use.